 Professional AR personnel will have a solid background in the field, which means they bring plenty of expertise with them that the hiring company would have to otherwise build from scratch, likely via trial and error (with an emphasis on “error”).
 But in the critical growth stage, it is best to avoid errors, especially when it comes to maintaining relationships with customers yet to pay.

-Regarding business strategy, an outsourced AR professional could assist in developing a thorough and widely-applicable collections policy, using experience from other companies to determine what is best for any particular organization.
+To help address business strategy, an outsourced AR professional could assist in developing a thorough and widely-applicable collections policy, using experience from other companies to determine what is best for the specific type of organization.

-They might be able to assist in building or choosing an in-house billing and invoicing system based on prior experiences.
-When the business hires a full-time AR professional down the road, the system will already be in place for them.
+In certain cases, AR professionals may be able to assist in building or choosing an in-house billing and invoicing system based on their prior experience working with similar companies.
+When and if your business hires a full-time AR professional down the road, the system will already be in place for them.

-Or if the hiring business doesn’t require an in-house system, an outsourced AR professional might be able to perform services with their own software licenses and systems, cutting costs on IT and new software training time for existing employees.
+if your business doesn’t require an in-house system, an outsourced AR professional might be able to perform services with their own software licenses and systems, cutting costs on IT and new software training time for existing employees.
 An example might be gaining access to professional-grade OCR software for digitizing paper invoices.

-For businesses that do not yet need a full-time person to handle all accounts receivable but cannot handle the volume or nature of the function on their own, outsourcing is an excellent compromise between full-time and do-it-yourself.
-The most value for the hiring company comes from the bundled expertise and experience, but businesses can benefit from lower costs (than full-time) and current full-time employees having more time to work on the product and grow the business.
+For businesses that do not yet need a full-time function to handle all accounts receivable but cannot handle the volume or nature of the function on their own, outsourcing is an excellent compromise between full-time and do-it-yourself.
+The most value for the hiring company comes from the bundled expertise that adds value, but businesses can also benefit from saved costs while providing full-time employees more time to work on the product and grow the business.